syl20bnr/spacemacs-elpa-mirror/melpa/highlight-indent-guides-readme.txt

 indentation such as Haskell.
 This mode works properly around hard tabs and mixed indentation, and it behaves well in large buffers.

-To install, put this file in your load-path, and require it:
+To install, put this file in your load-path, and do M-x highlight-indent-guides-mode to enable it.

-  (require 'highlight-indent-guides)

-Then, do M-x highlight-indent-guides-mode to enable it.
 To enable it automatically in most programming modes, use the following:

   (add-hook 'prog-mode-hook 'highlight-indent-guides-mode)